 Since Darzah celebrates Palestinian culture through tatreez, it has special meaning to refugees [in particular].
-As you know, Palestinian motifs are associated to [certain] areas and villages, and some artisan have special attachment to these motifs, since they are from those villages prior to becoming refugees [or displaced].
+As you know, Palestinian motifs are associated with [certain] areas and villages, and some artisans have a special attachment to these motifs since they are from those villages prior to becoming refugees [or displaced].

 How does Darzah view its impact on the refugee community?

-We started with a small team, and now we have almost 26 artisans that work with us and more are interested to join our team.
+We started with a small team, and now we have almost 26 artisans that work with us, and more are interested to join our team.
 All our team receives living wages.
-We pay more that 65% higher than other establishments in the area.
+We pay more than 65% higher than other establishments in the area.
 Currently, we work with 9 villages in Palestine.
-Our goal is to create a consortium that can support more artisan.
+Our goal is to create a consortium that can support more artisans.

 Can you share a recent success with us?

 We are working on a new design collection that we hope to launch in 2022.
-In addition, we have new exciting partnership with Zay Initiative, ACCESS and others.
+In addition, we have a new exciting partnership with Zay Initiative, ACCESS, and others.
 We have been featured in Jamalouki and Cosmopolitan ME.